acidanthera/BrcmPatchRAM/README.md

 There are a number of delays which can be changed with the following kernel flags.
 You might change these values if you find BrcmPatchRAM is hanging during firmware load.

-bpr_probedelay: Changes mProbeDelay.
+bpr_probedelay: Changes mProbeDelay (obsolete with BrcmPatchRAM3).
 Default value is 0.

 bpr_initialdelay: Changes mInitialDelay.
 Default value is 100.